Rent or Sell – Where is enough ROI in Mumbai?

 The growing property market has everything going right for it, except for the fact that the Return on Investment (ROI) for property buyers or investors who are looking to buy and then lease out properties is dwindling.
 However, the prospects for Capital Appreciation in select areas remains buoyant but the perceived returns may not be the same as the past 3 Years.
 The high growth in property prices all across the city in both categories of Residential and Commercial properties which are already touching all time highs is negating high capital growth prospects in select locations and especially when leasing a property is the first criterion.

-Locations like Thane, Kharghar, Vashi, Belapur and locations beyond Borivali do not enjoy high rent values, the availability for rental apartments is far more here in these locations compared to the demand from Individuals or Professionals looking to rent homes.
-In the Current market around 44% people are looking for properties in Western Suburbs, 29% in Navi Mumbai, 24% in Eastern Suburbs, 2% in Central Mumbai and around 1% in South Mumbai on outright basis and this tells us simply that the markets in suburban areas is more tuned towards buying then leasing in current day.
-This is more so because of the fact that an average salaried person can only afford properties in these suburbs than in the main stream city.
+Locations like Thane, Kharghar, Vashi, Belapur and locations beyond Borivali do not enjoy high Lease rental values, the availability for rental apartments is far more here in these locations compared to the demand from Individuals or Professionals looking to rent homes.
+In the Current market around 44% people are looking for properties in Western Suburbs, 29% in Navi Mumbai, 24% in Eastern Suburbs, 2% in Central Mumbai and around 1% in South Mumbai on outright basis and this tells us simply that the markets in suburban areas are more tuned towards buying than leasing in current day.
+This is more so because of the fact that an average salaried person can only afford properties in these suburbs than in the mainstream city.

-The maximum returns on lease rentals is in any case more in locations which are close to CBD’s (Central Business District) which are primarily beginning from South Mumbai and headed down till Malad, Goregaon and Powai.
-These locations attract more individuals as they are working for Companies and MNC’s etc and the proximity to the office from these locations and the conveniences of the main stream city etc are of prime importance to any one relocating.
+The maximum returns on lease rentals are, in any case, more in locations which are close to CBD’s (Central Business District) which are primarily beginning from South Mumbai and headed down till Malad, Goregaon, and Powai.
+These locations attract more individuals as they are working for Companies and MNC’s etc and the proximity to the office from these locations and the conveniences of the mainstream city etc are of prime importance to anyone relocating.

 Investors who have bought property in the Year 2004-5 are reaching a point where they can either sell their property or if the property is nearing possession they can lease the same out.
 For a lucky few, the return on Investment has been fabulous considering that the capital values have gone more than 200% over a period of 3 years.
 And for them even the lease rent income is like a bonanza today as if they have invested for e.g. at 40 Lacs in Powai for an apartment, they can get an income of around Rs.25000-Rs.35000 per month for a 2 BHK, which more or less takes care of their EMI’s automatically and the returns are above 6%.

-The mantra today for investment is changed, with growing needs and expectations it is essential to understand the dynamics of the ever changing world of real estate to benefit the most and it is always advisable to capitalise on your investments by either re-investing or giving the property on lease than to leave the same notional.
+The mantra today for investment is changed, with growing needs and expectations it is essential to understand the dynamics of the ever-changing world of real estate to benefit the most and it is always advisable to capitalize on your investments by either re-investing or giving the property on the lease than to leave the same notional.